Bees For Peace – Peace & peaceful

 • Urban farming project in the city center of Jerusalem.

-• Bio-dynamic beekeeping course at Ecome center and in the city of Jericho.
+• Bio-dynamic beekeeping course at Ecome center and near the city of Jericho.
+For students from Jordan, the Palestinian Authority, Israel, the countries of the Persian Gulf and from Europe.

 • The project to save the bees of the volunteer association Magen Dvorim Adom.
 The Israeli association for the. protection and preservation of bees.